msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 auto view = glm::lookAt(position, position + forward, up);
 ```

 It would be nice if we could move the camera with key presses.
-Remember that GLFW can also receive input events — we can read the WASD keys to update the camera position. `glfwGetKey` is the function we call to read key status, which takes two inputs: the `window` pointer, and a key ID.
+Remember that GLFW can also receive input events — we can read the WASD keys to update the camera position. `glfwGetKey` is the function we call to read key state, which takes two inputs: the `window` pointer, and a key ID.
 The return value is compared against a predefined action, e.g., `GLFW_PRESS`, for confirmation.

 > Despite not being shown explicitly in some code blocks, if something has to be done every frame, e.g., reading inputs, it goes in the render loop.